MikeHopcroft/PrixFixe/contributing.md

 TODO:
 * Preference for immutable style.
 Avoid state machines.
 * Keep public API surface to a minimum.
-Avoid export.
+Avoid unnecessary export.
 * Don't make methods public to enable unit testing.
-Unit tests can access private methods.
+Unit tests can access private methods using ['name'].
 * Appropriate amount of code coverage and unit testing.
 * Rules of thumb for unit tests.
 * **TODO:** comments